 As most other sterling jewelry tarnishes, you will want to know how to clean your jewelry.
 Please follow these tips to keep your silver jewelry intact:

 Clean your silver jewelry regularly to prevent the tarnish from settling in – This depends on how regularly you use your jewelry and exposure to humidity, perfumes, cosmetics etc.

-You can buy commercial products like the product displayed below and apply them to your jewelry.
+You can buy commercial products and apply them to your jewelry.

 These products (usually a paste or a liquid polish) work as a sealant for the surface of the silver.
 The silver jewelry is kept in these cleaners for the specified time and then rinsed in warm water.
 Or You may have to wipe the jewelry with the solution.
 (Depends on the manufacturer’s instruction)

 Use a very fine cloth (jewelry polishing cloths) to polish your silver to shine.
 You can buff away all the scratches with this.
 Some commercial polishing cloth can supposedly prevent tarnish from reappearing.

 Usually, this fine cloth treatment with a commercial cleaner specifically for silver jewelry may be all that is needed to take out all of the black tarnish.
 But if it still persists, you can take a baby toothbrush and then use it to take off the tarnish (not anywhere else, just where the black spot remains) – use this under running water.
 Dry immediately.
 Use the polishing cloth again to give that shining.

 If you have jewelry studded with stones, be careful about what you use as a cleaner.
 Simple home cleaners without bleach or other chemicals are what you need.
 Some soft stones like pearls can be damaged with the wrong cleaner.